top of page

 Is milk healthy?

-It contains a great spectrum of vitamins and minerals (especially useful are those fat-soluble vitamins not available to us in plants), healthy fats and protein.
-The downfall?
-We pasteurize it, which unfortunately damages some of the nutrients along with the enzymes that benefit our digestion and immune system.
+It offers a wide range of vitamins, minerals, healthy fats, and protein.
+The downside?
+We pasteurize it, which unfortunately harms some of the nutrients and enzymes beneficial for our digestion and immune system.

 Our body naturally produces less and less lactase enzymes as we grow older, (unless we have adapted otherwise).
 This is why we notice people tend to get upset by dairy at an older age.